judka-uriel/uriel-book/uriel_en.md

 out by ultra-Orthodoxes even on the day of mourning, the Ninth of Av, when the Temple was destroyed because of baseless hatred among Jews.

-These clashes occur primarily because the ultra-Orthodox impose their mania for segregating women into separate pens, like herds of cattle.
+These clashes occur primarily because the ultra-Orthodoxes impose their mania for segregating women into separate pens, like herds of cattle.
 This savage custom did not exist even in the dark Middle Ages.
 This perversion was invented quite recently as a reaction to women's emancipation and became the result of a process of radicalization of the Orthodox transforming into ultra-Orthodox.
 But such humiliation of women has nothing in common with Judaism and remains